-“We added to the scope of the original project and that put an extra six to eight weeks on the program, but Clade kept to their timetable and budget,” Brakell says.
+“We added to the scope of the original project and that put an extra six to eight weeks on the program, but the team kept to their timetable and budget,” Brakell says.

-Joynes was particularly impressed by Clade’s support.
+Joynes was particularly impressed by the support offered.
 “They were helpful with everything from the initial research to making the most of CAMS,” she says.
 “We’re not IT people so it’s wonderful they’ve been with us every step of the way.”